cancerit/pycroquet/README.md

 linked to the pairing code so not possible to disable.

 Reads that map uniquely are written with `MAPQ>0` (score calculations have not been refined at this time).
-There are some differences in how to interpret the data depending on if you are processing single-guide, sge or dual-guide.
+There are some differences in how to interpret the data depending on if you are processing single-guide, dual-guide or long-read.

 #### Reads mapping to a `sgrna_id`

 To get the reads that map uniquely to a guide element (sgrna_seq) use the `sgrna_id`.
-This is primarily of use for `single-guide` and `sge`:
+This is primarily of use for `single-guide` and `long-read`:

 ```bash
 samtools view -F 4 -q 1 result.cram $SGRNA_ID